- Consider setting up an estate plan, especially if you want to minimize probate costs, protect your privacy, and find ways to save on taxes.

 A power of attorney is a legal document that grants another person the ability to make financial or medical decisions for you in the event that you become incapacitated.2 Such decisions may include liquidating investments to pay for medical bills, managing your insurance, and, in the case of a medical power of attorney, making sure you get the medical care and interventions that you want.

 Financial and medical powers of attorney are generally 2 different legal documents and it may make sense to appoint 2 different people.
 In the case of designating a financial power of attorney, consider someone you trust wholeheartedly.
 This person will be opening your mail, contacting your banks, transferring your assets, and paying your bills, if needed.
-He or she doesn't need to be a financial whiz, but you should trust this person to make pragmatic and thoughtful decisions on your behalf.
+They don't need to be a financial whiz, but you should trust this person to make pragmatic and thoughtful decisions on your behalf.

 Your medical power of attorney—sometimes called your health care proxy, depending on where you live and how it is drafted—will make medical decisions on your behalf.
 This person will use your living will (also known as an advance health care directive) as a guide for determining the care you desire.
-Many people designate a spouse or parent in this role, also naming an alternative in the event that the person initially named is unable to serve.
+Many people designate a spouse or adult child in this role, also naming an alternative in the event that the person initially named is unable to serve.

-Whomever you choose, have a discussion to gain mutual understanding that makes sure he or she is aware of your medical preferences.
-"Have a proactive conversation so that you can answer important questions and make the person's job easier in the event that he or she ever needs to fulfill the role," Arnett says.
+Whoever you choose, have a discussion to gain mutual understanding that makes sure they are aware of your medical preferences.
+"Have a proactive conversation so that you can answer important questions and make the person's job easier in the event that they ever need to fulfill the role," Arnett says.